All The Facts

 “IKnowWhatYouAreLookingFor.”
 The old lady yelled, her voice getting quieter as she ran deeper in.

 “How did that pudgy lady get past these narrow damned shelves?”
-The pilot asked to herself as she peered through the shelves to catch a glimpse of movement, but her eyes strained as the further she looked the less lights there seemed to be.
+The pilot asked herself as she peered through the shelves to catch a glimpse of movement, but her eyes strained as the further she looked, the fewer lights there seemed to be.